krokozyab/ofjdbc/README.md

 - **Extended Metadata:**
    - Implement additional DatabaseMetaData methods to provide richer metadata support.
+   Im happy whih as it is now, if you want to improve Oracle internals recognition then fix in getNumericFunctions, getStringFunctions, getSystemFunctions, getTimeDateFunctions funcions of this repo.

 - **Customizability:**
    - Explore supporting additional authentication mechanisms beyond Basic Auth.